YarNhoj/npug/landslide/slides/npug.md

 Containers are built on the idea of Kernel Namespaces.

-Namespaces are an abstraction that make it seem like each process has it's own isolated instance of a global resource.
+Abstraction that make it seem like each process has it's own isolated instance of a global resource.

-Docker is an platform for developers and sysadmins to build, ship, and run distributed applications in containers
+Docker is an platform to build, ship, and run distributed applications in containers

 It is a building block for creating distributed systems.